zuri-training/Fetch_Metadata_Team82/README.md

 	-getting all user reviews

 We avoided all developers to commit to avoid merge conflicts.
-The following is a list of who contributed what:
+The following is a list of who contributed what to backend:

 @trapmoneyrai ON ROUTES FOR DOWNLOADING AND SHARING OF METADATA AND FILES TO OTHER SITES